The Management Board is responsible for operating the Consumer Code Scheme and is chaired by Noel Hunter OBE.

 The Advisory Forum has representatives from:

-- Audits, which may include audits of Home Builders’ systems and documents.
+- Audits, which may include audits of site sales offices and of Home Builders’ systems and documents.

 - Mystery-shopping surveys.